Bio: Ash Ferguson

 Health & Healing

-Throughout my childhood I watched my single mother as an athlete, a gym teacher and coach of several sports.
-Through that I learned several things, that you do not have to give up the things you love in the name of motherhood, to allow play into your life and moving your body was a means of liberation.
-I remember being at work with my mom one day and saying to her, “You aren’t working, your’re playing,” and she said “That is the gift baby.
+Throughout her childhood she watched her single mother as an athlete, a gym teacher and coach of several sports.
+Through that they learned several things, that you do not have to give up the things you love in the name of motherhood, to allow play into your life and moving your body was a means of liberation.
+Ash remembered being at work with my mom one day and saying to her, “You aren’t working, your’re playing,” and her mother said “That is the gift baby.
 When you do what you love and listen to your calling, it always feels like play.”
-I have been answering my callings ever since.
+Ash has been answering her callings ever since.

 Joy for me is laughing on the porch with beloveds, telling stories and talkin shit, dancing in the kitchen and singing at the top of my lungs.
 Full moon ceremonies and stargazing with my love.
 Going on adventures searching for sunflower fields and chasing the moon.
 Joy is park dates on summer days and walks with deep conversation.
 Joy is being authentic and full in my expression of self and cherished for it.
 Being able to curl up with a book under a blanket by the ocean.
 Joy is being held, fed delicious foods, and reading poetry with my lover.
 Joy is being seen, witnessed and supported.
 Joy is pleasure and that is worth being protected and shared.